Dash-OS/task-handler/README.md

 lightweight and powerful toolkit for managing asynchronous coordination of your applications events.

-> **Note:** Tasks are currently a work in progress.
-However, the code itself is
+> **Note:** Documentation is currently a work in progress.
+However, the code
-> at a stable level and used in production.
-This module has been lifted from our
+> itself is at a stable level and used in production.
+This module has been
-> private repositories and released to the public.
+> lifted from our private repositories and released to the public.

 ## Install